chrisfinlay/tab-sim/README.md

 ### Pure `pip` install

-You can install `tabascal` with pip alone inside an environment of your choice with optional GPU support.
+You can install `tab-sim` with pip alone inside an environment of your choice with optional GPU support.

 #### GPU Enabled
 ```bash